petepm/Singleton/lyrics.md

 I always thought that I would miss you
 But now it's in a different way
-Count down the times I did not try
+Count down the times I would not try
 Or fall on my face
 And now it's coming back to you